Tombstone (film): Production

 Russell has stated that it was he, and not Cosmatos, who directed the film, as Jarre's departure led to the studio's request.
 Russell stated that Cosmatos was brought in as a "ghost director" as a frontman because Russell did not want it to be known that he was directing.
 Co-star Val Kilmer has supported Russell's statements about working heavily behind the scenes and stating that Russell "essentially" directed the film, but stopped short of saying that Russell did the actual directing.
 Biehn stated that Russell never directed him personally.

+Dana Delany spoke much more positively about Cosmatos's work: "We had a few days where we didn't have a director, and Kurt was definitely the cheerleader, keeping everybody's morale up.
+Then they brought on George Cosmatos.
+And it was hard because you have a new director who's trying to set his tone.
+His first day they wanted to start easy, which was a little unfortunate for me: his first day directing was all of my big scenes, especially the big love scene in the field with me and Kurt.
+It was kind of like, 'let's do the girl stuff first; let's get that outta the way.'
+It wasn't really fair to me, you know?
+I probably should have fought for myself a little bit more.
+George said to me, 'Just be fun!
+Just be girly!
+And I was like, oh my God!
+But I ended up really liking George, and he and I got along great.
+He was in a very difficult position, but I knew that he was highly sensitive underneath it all.
+He really wanted to make a good movie, and he cared deeply about it.
+I'm sure there's always going to be camps, pro or con against George.
+But in my mind, he really cared about it."

+One of Tombstone's editors was Roberto Silvi, who edited most of Cosmatos's films, including Massacre in Rome, The Cassandra Crossing, Of Unknown Origin and Leviathan.

-Cosmatos was highly focused on accurate historical detail, including the costumes, props, customs, and scenery, to give them authenticity.
-All the mustaches in the movie were real except Jon Tenney's (Sheriff Behan) who had to be clean shaven for his prior project, and was thus the only fake mustache in the movie.
+Cosmatos was highly focused on accurate historical detail, including costumes, props, customs, and scenery, to ensure authenticity.
+All the mustaches in the movie were real except Jon Tenney's (Sheriff Behan), who had to be clean-shaven for his prior project and was thus the only fake mustache.
 Val Kilmer practiced for a long time on his quick-draw speed and gave his character a genteel Southern accent.
 Two locations were used to make the town of Tombstone look bigger.
 The scene in which Wyatt throws an abusive card dealer (Billy Bob Thornton) out of a saloon was to show that Wyatt was a man who used psychology to intimidate.
 Thornton's lines in the scene were ad-libbed, as he was only told to "be a bully".